FLoPS: Semantics, Operations, and Properties of P3109 Floating-Point Representations in Lean: Background

 For binary formats, the IEEE-754 standard supports four rounding modes $\rd$, $\ru$, $\rz$, and $\rne$.
 All four rounding modes are faithful, with each mode enforcing specific rules for choosing between floating-point neighbors when a number $r$ is not representable in the target format.
 For such cases, $\rd$ always chooses $pred(r)$ while $\ru$ chooses $succ(r)$.
 A rounding function $\circ$ is thus also faithful if $\forall r \in \mathbb{R}, \circ(r) \in \{ \rd(r), \ru(r) \}$. $\rz$ applies $\rd$ when $r > 0$ and $\ru$ otherwise. $\rne$, on the other hand, applies the round-to-nearest rule and thereby always chooses the floating-point neighbor closest to $r$.
-If $r$ is at an exact midpoint between its neighbors (\ie, $|pred(r) - r| = |succ(r) - r|$ ), $\rne$ breaks the tie based on floating-point neighbors' parity.
+If $r$ is at an exact midpoint between its neighbors (\ie, $|pred(r) - r| = |succ(r) - r|$ ), $\rne$ breaks the tie based on the floating-point neighbors' parity.
 In such cases, $\rne$ as specified by IEEE-754 chooses the neighbor that has an even significand.

-Given the maximum representable exponent $\texttt{emax}$, the maximum representable finite magnitude in a IEEE-754 format is $M_{hi} = 2^{P} - 1 \times 2^{\texttt{emax} - P + 1}$.
+Given the maximum representable exponent $\texttt{emax}$, the maximum representable finite magnitude in a IEEE-754 format is $M_{hi} = (2^{P} - 1) \times 2^{\texttt{emax} - P + 1}$.
 Numbers $r \in \mathbb{R}$ such that $|r| > M_{hi}$ are subsequently in the \textit{overflow} range.
 When handling overflow, the IEEE-754 standard applies rounding using the aforementioned rounding modes to decide between $M_{hi}$ (or $-M_{hi}$) and $\infty$ (or $-\infty$).
 For example, any $r$ such that $r < -M_{hi}$ will round to $-\infty$ under $\rd$ while numbers $r > M_{hi}$ round to $M_{hi}$.

-\textbf{IEEE P3109 Standard.} Unlike the IEEE-754 standard, which prescribes a fixed set of interchange formats (\eg, FP32, FP64), P3109 allows for the derivation of a format $\textit{f}$ via a tuple of four parameters: bitwidth ($K$), precision ($P$), signedness ($\Sigma$), and domain ($\Delta$).
+\textbf{The upcoming IEEE P3109 standard}.
+The P3109 standard~\cite{p3109wg:p3109:2026} allows for the derivation of a format $\textit{f}$ via a tuple of four parameters: bitwidth ($K$), precision ($P$), signedness ($\Sigma$), and domain ($\Delta$).
 The bitwidth $K$ specifies the total storage size and must be at least 3 bits.
 The precision $P$ must be at least 1. $P$ is further constrained by the signedness parameter $\Sigma \in \{ \texttt{Signed}, \texttt{Unsigned} \}$: $P$ must be strictly less than $K$ for $\Sigma=\texttt{Signed}$ and must be no greater than $K$ otherwise.